 Services and facilities included in the questionnaire were the Town Hall, maintenance and condition of Town roads, snow removal of Town roads; the Leon/Saxeville library, garbage/recycling, County roads, fire protections, law enforcement, public recreational lands, school facilities; availability of hospital and medical services; and emergency medical services (ambulance).
 Public services and facilities were generally ranked above average by respondents.
-The two lowest services/facilities ranked in the Town were the availability of hospital and medical services followed by the garbage/recycling.
+The two lowest services/facilities ranked in the Town were the availability of hospital and medical services.
 Both services were ranked slightly below above average.
 No services were rated below average or worse.